Airbags, used in conjunction with seat belts, have become essential safety tools for motorists.

 After the Collision

-If you or someone you love was in an accident in Louisiana and suffered a disabling personal injury that required hospitalization and missed work, give us a call at 985-240-9773.
+If you or someone you love was in an accident in Louisiana and suffered a disabling personal injury that required hospitalization and missed work, give our team of Metairie car accident attorneys a call at 985-240-9773.